- by Freya

 The Origin of Mani Stones

 "Mani" comes from the Sanskrit sutra "six-word Dharani" (Om Mani Padme Hum).
 Because of the stone engraved with "mani", people call it "Mani Stone" for short.
 Many people would think the Mani Stone is a derivative of Tibetan Buddhism, but that is not completely correct.
 Before Buddhism was spread to Tibet, Tibetans had their own indigenous religion, the Bon religion.
-It is the primitive religion in Tibet, which worships natural substances and natural phenomena such as sky, earth, mountains, and water, and believes in animism.
+It is the primitive religion in Tibet, which worships natural substances and natural phenomena such as the sky, earth, mountains, and water, and believes in animism.
 At that time people even regarded mountains and rocks as a presentation of mysterious and frightening powers.
 So they piled up Mani Stones at the places where they lived, lakeside, mountain passes, to show reverence toward deities, therefore expected to be guided and protected.
-After Buddhism was spread into Tibet, in order to intergrade with Bon religion, it also inherited the old customs and traditions of building stone mounds to worship the mountain god.
+After Buddhism was spread into Tibet, in order to intergrade with the Bon religion, it also inherited the old customs and traditions of building stone mounds to worship the mountain god.
 Just something has been changed in expressions and content.
 Mani Stone is then carved with Buddhist symbols and patterns such as mantras, scriptures, Buddha images, and various Buddhist symbols.
 Combined with the local region Bon, Buddhism updated to Tibetan Buddhism in Tibet.

 With a great depth of aesthetic factors and characteristics, Mani Stone has become a unique Tibetan carving art.
 Devout Tibetan pilgrims believe as long as they engrave six-word Dharani on the stones and chant the words day and night, those stones will be enabled supernatural spirits and bring them good luck and happiness.
 As people continually engrave the stone, there're more and more mani stones heaping together, which form Mani mounds and Mani walls.